Skip to main content

 Suggested Citation

 Jasinski, D. (2025).
-The Most Expensive Misconception in Modern Finance.
+The Most Expensive Misconception in Modern Finance: Why AP as a Cost Center Costs Millions.
 The Payment Economics Journal, Issue 1.
-Clear Paths Growth.
+Payment Economics Institute.

 Authorship & Intellectual Property